 The Role of Psychology in Rehab

 Mental health should already be a top priority for anyone trying to come off drugs.
 With things as terrible as they are with men’s mental health at the moment, we need to shift our focus to making sure everyone gets the attention they need.
-When you choose to sign into rehab to get help with addiction you are already making the correct steps.
+When you choose to sign into rehab to get help with an addiction you are already making the correct steps.

 In line with this, rehab centres around the UK now offer various types of treatment, some of which are aimed at rebuilding the Psychological trauma or damage that has caused your addiction.
 Some rehab centres offer CBT sessions for addiction, therapists, counsellors or specialists.
 Some offer music, art and craft therapies as addiction treatment.
 Some offer holistic rehab and some offer spiritual guidance… but all have one unified goal in mind.
 They want to get you better, and they want you to stay better.